Start your search

-Looking for a property to rent can be very stressful, but we find that the easiest way forward, is to work out what you are able to afford.
-Remember to take into account such things as council tax, gas and electricity bills and if you have a car, make sure you aware of any parking charges that may apply.
-Once you have an idea of what you looking for, register your details with us and we will match your requirements to properties we think may be interest you.
+Looking for a property to rent can be very stressful, but we find that the easiest way forward, is to begin by working out what you are able to afford.
+Remember to consider things such as council tax, gas and electricity bills and if you have a car, make sure you aware of any parking charges that may apply.
+Once you have an idea of what you are looking for, register your details with us and we will match your requirements to properties we think may be of interest to you.

 By registering your details with us, you will be alerted to any new properties prior to us marketing them on the various property search engines, thus giving you the advantage of booking in a viewing before the general public.

 If you like the look of a property, we will look to book you in for a viewing as quickly as possible.
 Once an appointment has been scheduled, you will be notified by both email and a text of the time one of our letting’s consultants will meet you at the property.
 Whilst you are on the viewing, our consultants will talk you through our rental process and what is required from you in order to secure the property.
 This will cover all the fees you will be liable to pay, the term of the tenancy, the deposit and any additional requirements you may have.
 However if the property is not what you are looking for, please do let us know why it’s not for you, so that we can refine your search criteria to ensure that we can send you other property details that are more suited to your taste.

 If you like a property that we have shown you and you are interested in putting forward an offer, we would require that you fill in an offer form, which will be provided to you by the letting’s consultant.
 As part of the offer, we will require some basic information from you, so that the landlord has enough information about the offer to make an informed decision as to whether or not he or she will accept it.